GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - The marathon weekend may have served as an unspoken test of romantic possibility.
 - Ryan's later dating may have partly functioned as a redirect after Nienke did not cross into romance.
 - Ryan's detailed reporting of kissing other women to Nienke may have been partly aimed at eliciting reaction or proving desirability.
+- Ryan's high-effort September/October friendship with Nienke may have functioned partly as courtship-like friendship or romantic evaluation.
+- Ryan's later cooling toward Nienke may reflect both genuine depressive constriction and the natural drop in energy that can follow when a hoped-for romantic possibility does not materialize.
 - The decline in Nienke contact reflects both travel/lifestyle disruption and Ryan's depressive withdrawal.
 - The late-October-through-holiday asymmetry may have contributed to Ryan feeling demoted, used, or less important, even if Nienke's later January behavior shows she still cared about him.
 - Ryan's avoidance of Nienke specifically may indicate that she had become emotionally harder for him to face than lower-demand contacts such as Joe and Lucas.
 Possible reasons include shame, romantic disappointment, fear of accountability, or inability to manage the relationship conversation.